wilriker/execonmcode/README.md

 # Usage
 ```
-$ ./execonmcode --help
+$ ./execonmcode -help
 Usage of ./execonmcode:
-  -command string
+  -command value
         Command to execute
+  -debug
+        Print debug output
-  -mCode int
+  -mCode value
-        Code that will initiate execution of the command (default 7722)
+        Code that will initiate execution of the command
   -socketPath string
-        Path to socket (default "/var/run/duet.sock")
+        Path to socket (default "/var/run/dsf/dcs.sock")
 ```

+Starting from version 3 it is possible to provide an arbitrary number of `-mCode` + `-command` tuples.
+This way a single instance of `execonmcode` can handle multiple commands.
+Side-effect is that there is no more default for `-mCode`.

 ## Parameters
 `execonmcode` does provide a simple mechanism for parameter substitution.
 It is possible to pass string parameters to the